Relayium vs croc: encrypted file transfer from the terminal

 croc sends a batch of files and exits — send it again to update the other side, with no notion of what should be removed.
 Relayium's CLI adds relayium sync, an incremental one-way mirror over either transport above: it only moves what changed, --delete removes files on the destination that disappeared from the source (a daemon only honors it if it was started with --allow-delete, so a receiver has to opt in), and --watch keeps re-syncing in real time as files change, with no cron job needed.

 For a one-off cross-network transfer, relayium send / receive plays the same role as croc's code phrase, pairing two computers by a short code.
-It's direct peer-to-peer, and it prints a short verification code (a Short Authentication String) on both ends so you can visually confirm nobody sat in the middle before any bytes move — worth noting honestly: this mode is direct-only, so if the two ends can't find a direct path it fails rather than falling back to a relay.
+It's direct peer-to-peer, and it prints a short verification code (a Short Authentication String) on both ends.
+Comparing it out of band confirms that the pinned TLS certificate fingerprints were not substituted and the rendezvous service did not impersonate either endpoint; it authenticates the endpoints, not every network hop.
+This mode is direct-only, so if the two ends can't find a direct path it fails rather than falling back to a relay.

 relayium sync ./photos user@your-server:backups/photos --delete --watch